Head coach Nina Matthies announces the addition of Kaity Bailey, Skylar Caputo, Corinne Quiggle, Madalyn Roh and Anika Wilson

 Matthies began her coaching career under her former coach Andy Banachowski in 1977, and spent six years at UCLA as an assistant coach before moving over to Malibu.

 A resident of Malibu, Matthies lives in a Decker Canyon home with her husband, Dan.
 The couple has two sons, Morgan and Marty.
 Morgan enjoyed a successful water polo career at Pepperdine before graduating in May 2004.
-He married fellow Pepperdine graduate Meghan Smith in May 2008 and the couple welcomed their first child, Logan, in 2010.
+He married fellow Pepperdine graduate Meghan Smith in May 2008 and the couple has two children.
 Nina and Dan's younger son, Marty, was a four-year member of the California water polo team and served as a team captain during the Bears' 2006 national championship season.
 He graduated in 2008 and went on to train with the national team.
-In the summer of 2011, Marty was named assistant coach of the men's and women's water polo teams at Loyola Marymount.
+In the summer of 2014, Marty was named head coach of the women's water polo team at Cal State Northridge.
+Nina and Marty are a rare combo, as two generations of active head coaches at the NCAA Division I level.